magento/merchdocs/src/sales-channels/amazon/creating-assigning-catalog-products.md

 1. Complete the catalog settings for the product.

    - Set the **Enable Product(s)** toggle to Yes or No (required).

-<br />**Yes**: Select this option to make the product eligible for your Magento storefront sales.<br />**No**: Select this option to make the product ineligible for your Magento storefront sales.
+      **Yes**: Select this option to make the product eligible for your Magento storefront sales.

+      **No**: Select this option to make the product ineligible for your Magento storefront sales.

    - For **Categories**, assign a category for the product (optional).

-<br />Click the drop-down arrow and click a category checkbox to select the product's category.
+      Click the drop-down arrow and click a category checkbox to select the product's category.
 Click **Done** when finished.

    - For **Website Ids**, select the website (storefront) for which the product to be associated.

-<br />The options in this list are dependent on your Magento [store configuration]({% link stores/websites-stores-views.md %}) settings.
+      The options in this list are dependent on your Magento [store configuration]({% link stores/websites-stores-views.md %}) settings.

-   - For **Attribute Set Id** (required), select an option in the drop-down.
+   - For **Attribute Set Id** (required), select an option.

-<br />"Default" is the default selection.
+      "Default" is the default selection.
 The options in this list are dependent on your Magento [attribute sets]({% link stores/attribute-sets.md %}) you have configured.

-   - For **Visibility**, select an option for the new product in the drop-down.
+   - For **Visibility**, select an option for the new product.

-<br />**Not Visible Individually** (default): The product is not included in your storefront listings, although it might be available as a variation of another product.<br />**Catalog**: The product displays in your catalog listings.<br />**Search**: The product is available for search operations.<br />**Catalog and Search**: The product is included in catalog listings and available for search operations.
+      **Not Visible Individually** (default): The product is not included in your storefront listings, although it might be available as a variation of another product.

+      **Catalog**: The product displays in your catalog listings.

+      **Search**: The product is available for search operations.

+      **Catalog and Search**: The product is included in catalog listings and available for search operations.

-   - For **Assign Tax Class**, select an option for the product in the drop-down.
+   - For **Assign Tax Class**, select an option for the product.

-<br />The options that display in this list are dependent on the [tax classes]({% link tax/tax-class.md %}) you have configured.
+      The options that display in this list are dependent on the [tax classes]({% link tax/tax-class.md %}) you have configured.

    - When complete, click **Create Catalog Products**.

 The catalog product is created in your Magento catalog, and assigned to the Amazon listing from which it was created.
 With the listing now matched to an existing Amazon listing, the listing will remove from the New Third Party tab and display in the Active tab.

-## To create a multiple catalog products using their Amazon listing information
+## Create a multiple catalog products using their Amazon listing information

 1. View your product listings on the New Third Party tab.

 1. Select the listings for which to create catalog products.

-<br />You can click individual checkboxes in the left-side column or you can click the drop-down arrow in the top-left column and choose **Select All** or **Select All on this Page**.
+   You can click individual checkboxes in the left-side column or you can click the arrow in the top-left column and choose **Select All** or **Select All on this Page**.

 1. Click the **Actions** field.
 Then click **Create New Catalog Product(s)**.

 1. Click **OK** to accept the confirmation message.

-The Create Magento Catalog Product screen displays.
+   The Create Magento Catalog Product screen opens.

 1. Complete the catalog settings for the products.